ricardobeat/telepong/README.md

 Telepong
 ========

-This is an implementation of pong, played 1v1 over a local network.
+This is an implementation of a cross-device, networked pong.

 ## Usage

-Run `server.coffee`, point two browsers to it (server address is currently hard-coded).
+Run `coffee server.coffee`, point two browsers to `localhost:8000` (don't worry if you see two balls, one of them is going to take over!).

 Created by [@ricardobeat](http://twitter.com/ricardobeat) and [@jcemer](http://twitter.com/jcemer) on the Firefox Apps Hackday @ Porto Alegre.